MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample7.md

 menu:
   main:
     identifier: "visualization_example7"
-    title: "Add 3D viewer to OrthoView2D."
+    title: "Add 3D Viewer to OrthoView2D"
     weight: 590
     parent: "visualization"
 ---

-# Example 7: Add 3D viewer to OrthoView2D {#TutorialVisualizationExample7}
+# Example 7: Add 3D Viewer to OrthoView2D {#TutorialVisualizationExample7}

 {{< youtube "vRtFcaPBAko" >}}

 ## Introduction
 In this example we will use the `OrthoView2D` module and add a 3D viewer to the layout *Cube*.

-## Steps to do
+## Steps to Do

-### Develop your network
+### Develop Your Network
 Add the modules `LocalImage` and `OrthoView2D` to your workspace and connect them.

 ![Network](images/tutorials/image_processing/network_example7.png "Network")